 If you do not win, we do not get paid.
 There is nothing to lose by hiring one of our Texas bus accident attorneys.
 We will tell you more about the arrangement during a free consultation with a team member.

 Our legal team has assisted people like you for over three decades.
 Our clients are bus accident victims and other injury victims throughout Texas.
 If you become our next client, you can leave the insurance company or government entity in your case to us.
 We have a great deal of experience handling such entities and representing our clients to them.

 We also help our clients get the medical care they may need.
 For example, we may be able to delay your medical payments until after we recover compensation for you, even if you don’t have health insurance.

-We’ll also help you list, valuate, and prove your damages, and then establish negligence and liability in your case, even if it means suing a government entity.
+We’ll also help you list, evaluate, and prove your damages and then establish negligence and liability in your case, even if it means suing a government entity.
 We will go to great lengths in our pursuit of your due damages.

 Our Track Record

 Our lead personal injury attorney, Domingo Garcia, has a long track record of success.
-For one, he earned a spot in the Texas Top 50 Settlements for 2019.
+He earned a spot in the Texas Top 50 Settlements for 2019.
 Recently, his team won nearly $3.8 million for a client who suffered paraplegia, a common injury in bus accident cases.
 We hope to add your case to our list of successes.